 Jon Barilone of Tripepi Smith & Associates explains, “Occasionally, our clients ask us whether we can gauge the sentiment (positive, negative, neutral) of user engagement.
 That can range from comments/replies on posts to direct messages to broader conversations about the client online.
 While it is technically possible, it is a lot of work.
 First, you need a powerful listening tool, which means paying a monthly or annual fee for it.
 Then, you need to manually review results and, often, revise the positive/negative/neutral labels the tool assigns.
 Listening tools don’t always have the best semantic language skills to interpret sarcasm, emojis, slang, and other intricacies of human speech.”

 That’s why it is key to find tools that can streamline your reporting process.
-Databox is a reporting tool that can help you significantly cut time on reporting.
+Databox is marketing reporting software that can help you significantly cut time on reporting.
 All you need to get started is a free trial.
 Automate your reporting process now.

 “The biggest challenge our agency has faced in social media reporting is time consumption,” says Jordania Nelson of Divining Point.
-“After several reporting tools and even manual reporting, we finally landed on a tool that provided everything we need: automation, comparisons, visuals, KPIs, and most importantly, time.
+“After several reporting tools and even manual reporting, we finally landed on a social media dashboard software that provided everything we need: automation, comparisons, visuals, KPIs, and most importantly, time.

 Do your research to find which social reporting tool works best for your business.
 You may not get it the first try, but you’ll be glad when you end up with a reporting tool that increases your efficiency.”